watson-developer-cloud/node-sdk/UPGRADE-5.0.md

 - Support for the `token` parameter has been removed
 - Support for the `customization_id` parameter has been removed
 - Method `setAuthorizationHeaderToken` has been removed from the WebSocket Stream classes.
 It now exists as a shared function called `setAuthorizationHeader` in `lib/websocket-utils.ts`.

+#### RecognizeStream
+- `RecognizeStream.readableObjectMode` will always be a Boolean value - before, it could have been `undefined`.
+This is to align with the new convention in Node 12.